 Most workshops and other sit-down presentations will take place at Adams State University, and lodging will be at the Alamosa Super 8, which has offered us a group rate of $89 per night for one or two adults.
 Reservations can be made by calling the motel directly at 719-589-6447.
 All rooms have microwaves and refrigerators, and breakfast is included.
 Pets are accepted in a limited number of designated pet rooms for $10 per pet per night.

 Alamosa (www.alamosa.org) is about 235 miles southwest of Denver and 200 miles north of Albuquerque, New Mexico.
 The weather should be typically high desert autumn: cool-to-downright-chilly mornings and evenings, but warming up considerably in the afternoons.
 So layering is advised.

-The schedule is in its infancy, but we hope to spend most of one day in Great Sand Dunes National Park and Preserve (www.nps.gov/grsa), ending with a BBQ dinner and photographing the dunes by the light of a full moon.
-The dunes are about 35 miles from Alamosa, but it will be worth the drive.
+The schedule is beginning to come together.
+We plan to spend most of one day in Great Sand Dunes National Park and Preserve (www.nps.gov/grsa), ending with a BBQ dinner and photographing the dunes by the light of a full moon.
+The dunes are about 35 miles from Alamosa, but it will be well worth the drive.

 Other all-day events are pre-conference wild horse photo tours (details here) and a post-conference trip on the Cumbres and Toltec narrow-gauge steam train (www.cumbrestoltec.com) on Thursday, September 27.
 A National Historic Landmark, the coal-fired steam engine chugs up and over 10,015-foot Cumbres Pass and along the steeply deep Toltec Gorge as it zig-zags along the Colorado – New Mexico border.
 If the photography gods are smiling on us, the autumn colors will be at their peak, with the golden aspen shimmering in the sunlight against an azure sky.